ProfessionalWiki/chameleon/docs/variables.md

 ## Grid breakpoints

+Variable: `$cmln-grid-breakpoints`

-When overriding `$cmln-grid-breakpoints` you must either:
+When overriding breakpoints you must either:
 * include the default `cmln` breakpoint; or
 * additionally set the NavbarHorizontal component's breakpoint variable `$cmln-navbar-horizontal-collapse-point` to one of the other breakpoint names